ultralytics/ultralytics/docs/en/integrations/sony-imx500.md

          yolo predict model=yolov8n_imx_model source='https://ultralytics.com/images/bus.jpg'
          ```

-The export process will create an ONNX model for quantization validation, along with a directory named `<model-name>_imx500_model`.
+The export process will create an ONNX model for quantization validation, along with a directory named `<model-name>_imx_model`.
 This directory will include the `packerOut.zip` file, which is essential for packaging the model for deployment on the IMX500 hardware.
-Additionally, the `<model-name>_imx500_model` folder will contain a text file (`labels.txt`) listing all the labels associated with the model.
+Additionally, the `<model-name>_imx_model` folder will contain a text file (`labels.txt`) listing all the labels associated with the model.

 ```bash
 yolov8n_imx_model